Bruises from Hegerberg, the GAWA & Vance's socks

 Leading NI out 'incredible'

-The fitness of captain Callaghan following a toe injury was the 'will she, won't she?' story ahead of the first match, and she was only deemed to be fit enough for a place on the bench.
+The fitness of captain Callaghan following a toe injury was the 'will she, won't she?' story before the first match, and she was only deemed to be fit enough for a place on the bench.

-That meant Shiels had to hand the armband over to one of the experienced players who have helped guided Northern Ireland to success.
+That meant Shiels had to hand the armband to one of the experienced players who have helped guide Northern Ireland to success.
 Demi Vance, Julie Nelson and Kirsty McGuinness have all deputised in recent times, however it was McFadden who got the nod.

 "It was just a conversation on the morning of the game.
 It was a really proud moment for everybody," she added.